 There are no discounts for siblings participating in the TCC.

 Toronto Youth Choir

 Toronto Youth Choir’s performance schedule depends on the season.
-Typically, the choir will perform at several Toronto Children’s Chorus’ season concerts and community concerts, in addition to their own end-of-season concert in May.
-Toronto Youth Choir also performs at festivals and special events, especially during the busy November/December holiday season.
+Typically, the choir will perform at several Toronto Children’s Chorus’ season concerts and community concerts, in addition to their own holiday concert in December and end-of-season concert in May.
+Toronto Youth Choir also performs at festivals and special events, especially during the busy November and December months.

 All candidates are encouraged to prepare a short solo.
 In addition, you can expect to be taken through vocal exercises, including a range check, so that the artistic staff can hear your vocal tone.

 While it is not mandatory, previous choral experience is an asset.
 The ability to read music is a must.

 Yes, you can still audition!
 Toronto Youth Choir is open to all young people between the ages of 16 and 30 with a passion for singing.
 Individuals with changed voices under 16 years old may also audition.